Rupert Mayer: Legacy

-In Cebu City, Philippines, Sacred Heart School – Ateneo de Cebu, has a section named after him.
-Another Jesuit school in the Philippines, Xavier University – Ateneo de Cagayan, has a high school section that bears his name.
+In Cebu City, Philippines, Sacred Heart School - Ateneo de Cebu, has a section named after him.
+Another Jesuit school in the Philippines, Xavier University - Ateneo de Cagayan, has a high school section that bears his name.
 Regis Jesuit High School in Aurora, Colorado dedicated the chapel to him.
+The parish church of Oberbozen (Soprabolzano) on South Tyrol's Ritten, inaugurated in 1991, has been dedicated to P. Rupert Mayer.
 In 2006 Fordham University dedicated a chapel in his name at their Lincoln Center campus in Manhattan, New York.
-St Rupert Mayer has a missionary school named after him in Zimbabwe.
-Another school in the Philippines, Ateneo de Davao University Senior High School, has a senior high school section named after him.
+A missionary school is named after him in Zimbabwe.
+Ateneo de Davao University's Senior High School in the Philippines has a senior high school section named after him.

-In 1988 he was pictured on a German postage stamp with Edith Stein in honor of their beatifications.
+In 1988 he was pictured on a German postage stamp with Edith Stein in honour of their beatifications.

-In 2014 a movie was made of his life, called "Father Rupert Mayer" and starring Oliver Gruber.
+In 2014 a movie was made of his life, called Father Rupert Mayer and starring Oliver Gruber.
 The movie can be seen on YouTube.

 Prayer of Rupert Mayer

 The following text come from the song produced by Bukas Palad Music Ministry: